OG-Testing-user/ogcraft-site/docs/Info/Rules.md

 14. **No Advertising Other Servers**
-    You may mention major, well-known servers (e.g. Hypixel) in context, but promoting small or private servers (or sharing IPs) is forbidden, even in direct messages.
+    You may mention major, well-known servers (e.g. Mineplex, Hypixel) in context, but promoting small or private servers (or sharing IPs) is forbidden, even in direct messages.

 15. **Shop & Town Warp Rules**